dk/PDL-Drawing-Prima/README.md

 I find that I forget to update my Changes file without a commit hook to remind me.
-That commit hook is distributed with this repository, called F<git-pre-commit-hook.pl>.
+That commit hook is distributed with this repository, called git-pre-commit-hook.pl.
 After you have cloned this repository, you can enable it by copying it to your repo's commit hooks directory with something like this:

   cp git-pre-commit-hook.pl .git/hooks/pre-commit